TO BE PUBLISHED April 2019

-This timely conference focuses on The Scottish Government’s current wide-ranging policy reform agenda aimed at improving the lives of children in care and care leavers.
+This conference focuses on The Scottish Government’s current wide-ranging policy reform agenda aimed at improving the lives of children in care and care leavers.

-The agenda includes a keynote address from the Independent Care Review, at a mid-way point in its trialling and evidence gathering phase.
+The agenda also includes a keynote address from the Independent Care Review, at a mid-way point in its trialling and evidence gathering phase.

 This conference will be an opportunity to feed into the Review’s continuing work as it seeks to develop new initiatives, evaluate clear evidence of what works for children and young people, and encourage best practice for improving the experience of children and young people in care.

 Delegates will discuss how a co-ordinated and collaborative approach can be further developed between local authorities, education providers, health services, and the voluntary sector in supporting those in care, whilst retaining a level of flexibility which best provides for the unique individual needs of looked after children and foster families.

 With The Scottish Government keen to ensure that ‘a sense of love’ is embedded into policy which is developing this area, delegates will also look at how local authorities can ensure that established, strong relationships are included in future provision for care leavers.

 The seminar will also discuss the next steps for addressing the workforce challenges faced in the social care sector in Scotland during the uncertainty surrounding Brexit.
 In particular, attendees will focus on the progress so far in tackling recruitment and retention issues, and consider potential strategies for widening diversity.